djabsjunior/backend-coding-challenge/README.md

 **HTTP Status Code:**

-- The client application will receive an HTTP 400 - Bad request response with the message `Error 400: 'q' must be a string, 'longitude' and 'latitude' values must be decimal.
+- The client application will receive an HTTP 400 - Bad request response with the message `Error 400: 'q' must be a string, 'longitude' and 'latitude' values must be decimals.
 Use a dot instead of comma for decimal's separator.` when the querystrings parameters have bad formats.

 - The client application will receive an HTTP 200 - Ok when the request was fulfilled.